rockettheme/docs/Docs/phpbb/modules/roknavmenu.md

 ![][nav6]

-Once it is installed, you will need to activate it by navigating to **Admin -> Extensions -> plugin Manager** and finding the plugin named **System - RokNavMenu Export**.
+Once it is installed, you will need to activate it by navigating to **Admin -> Extensions -> Plugin Manager** and finding the plugin named **System - RokNavMenu Export**.
 You can activate it by clicking on the status icon, or selecting its checkbox and clicking **Enable** from the toolbar at the top of the page.
 Once activated, the status icon should be a green checkmark.

 Joomla Setup
 -----

 Setting up RokNavMenu Exporter is fairly easy.
 There are a number of options in its configuration menu which need to be set in order for your menu to properly appear on your phpBB site.
-The following is a breakdown of settings you should set in the **Basic Options** tab after clicking on **System - RokNavMenu Export** in the **plugin Manager**.
+The following is a breakdown of settings you should set in the **Basic Options** tab after clicking on **System - RokNavMenu Export** in the **Plugin Manager**.

 ![][nav4]